lhbikos/ReC_Psychometrics/docs/04-Validity.md

     dplyr::mutate(grades_unimportant = 8 - grades_unimportantNR)
 ```

-Next we create scale and/or subscale scores.
+Next, we create scale and/or subscale scores.
 The *sjstats::mean_n()* function allows us to specify how many items (whole number) or what percentage of items should be present in order to get the mean.
 It is customary to require 75-80% of items to be present for scoring.
 Three-item variables might allow one missing (i.e., 66%).
-In the code below, I first make lists of the variables that belong in each scale and subscale. then I create th enew variables.
+In the code below, I first make lists of the variables that belong in each scale and subscale, then I create the new variables.

 ```r